alainchiasson/azure-lb/NOTES.md

 # Create a lodbalancer in created resource group

-az network lb create --resource-group lb-test --name reflex-lb
+az network lb create --resource-group lb-test --name rx-lb

 ##NOTE: Some defaults were created when the lb was creted